 - Different brands of rice – require a slightly different amount of water.

 - No measuring cup? – Use a mug to measure rice and water (exact same volume).
 Soak the rice for 20-30 minutes and drain well.
-Then add the measured water (a 1:1 ratio approach).
+Then add the measured water (a 1-to-1 ratio approach).

 The Best Way to Store Cooked Rice